trblackw/blog/content/blog/lessons-learned-from-one-year-using-typescript/index.md

   form.email = 2 // Error: type number is not assignable to type string (paraphrased error) }
 ```
-However, this isn’t the case for React component props.
-Props should always be explicitly type because where they're defined is outside of a
-component’s scope and TS is therefore not able make any type inference about them.
+Note however, this isn't the case for React component props.
+Props should always be explicitly type because where they're defined is outside of a consuming component's scope and TS is therefore not able make any type inference about them.

 ## Define types with others in mind